drdnar/SolitaireCSE/readme.txt

 http://www.omnimaga.org/ti-z80-calculator-projects/solitaire-klondike-and-freecell/
 and http://www.cemetech.net/forum/viewtopic.php?p=217810 (respectively).
-You may direct email to drdnar@gmail.com ; you should include Solitaire in the subject line so I what the email is about.
+You may direct email to drdnar@gmail.com ; you should include Solitaire in the subject line so I know what the email is about.

 ------ Credits -----------------------------------------------------------------